Nantes: Modern era

-The marriage of Anne of Brittany to Charles VIII of France in 1491 began the unification of France and Brittany which was ratified by Francis I of France in 1532.
+The marriage of Anne of Brittany to Charles VIII of France in 1491 began the unification of the duchy of Brittany with the French crown which was ratified by Francis I of France in 1532.
 The union ended a long feudal conflict between France and Brittany, reasserting the king's suzerainty over the Bretons.
 In return for surrendering its independence, Brittany retained its privileges.
 Although most Breton institutions were maintained, the unification favoured Rennes (the site of ducal coronations).
 Rennes received most legal and administrative institutions, and Nantes kept a financial role with its Chamber of Accounts.

 During the French Wars of Religion from 1562 to 1598, the city was a Catholic League stronghold.
 The Duke of Mercœur, governor of Brittany, strongly opposed the succession of the Protestant Henry IV of France to the throne of France in 1589.
 The Duke created an independent government in Nantes, allying with Spain and pressing for independence from France.
 Despite initial successes with Spanish aid, in 1598 he submitted to Henry IV (who had by then converted to Catholicism); the Edict of Nantes (legalising Protestantism in France) was signed in the town, concluding the French wars of religion.
 Nonetheless, the town remained fervently Catholic (by contrast to nearby La Rochelle), and the local Protestant community did not number more than 1,000.